thunderbird89/esf/stories/story-knock-knock.md

 Time for Third North Fleet to arrive and turn the tide.

 > "All hands," she said into the fleet-wide comm.
 "This is Admiral Trager.
 By now you all know where we're heading and why.
-Earth is facing an invasion force—two Ryzak combat groups with overwhelming numerical superiority.
+Earth is facing an invasion force - two Ryzak combat groups with overwhelming numerical superiority.
 Our forces in-system are outnumbered, outgunned, and fighting on a timetable measured in hours."

 Throughout the fleet, personnel stopped what they were doing to listen.

 > "We are thirty-four hours from the jump bridge.
 Earth will be fighting for at least eight hours without us.
 Maybe longer.
-But I want every single person in this fleet to understand something—those eight hours matter.
+But I want every single person in this fleet to understand something - those eight hours matter.
 Every Ryzak ship we destroy when we arrive is one less ship threatening our homeworld.
 Every strike we make is payback for every human who stood in harm's way while we were racing to get there."

 She paused, letting that sink in.